Currently, all my services have been migrated to be online only.

 When online therapy is NOT recommended?

-In case of an acute crisis, suicide risk or severe mental health issues.
-In such circumstances, it is always best first to talk with your GP and I will recommend you to do so if this is the case.
+Such needs will be better met elsewhere by a specialist service.
+It is always best to talk with your GP and I will recommend you do so if this is the case.

 How can I access online counselling?

-We will schedule our therapy time which can be via Skype, WhatsApp facetime or phone call.
+We will schedule our therapy time which can be via Skype, WhatsApp facetime, Zoom or phone call.
 During our initial call we will think about your options and preferences.

 I will also ask you to fill in some details before our session.
 It is my strict policy to work only if those details have been gathered prior to the first meeting.